trusktr/rocket-module/README.md

         (local or not).
   - [x] Write these sources to the temporary location in some structure that organizes the files by package.
+  - [ ] link a node_modules folder in each package folder of the temporary location to a respective npm/node_modules folder of each isopack.
+(This replaces the current code that creates a node_modules link to a local package's .npm/node_modules folder.)
   - [ ] List all the files from the previous step in the webpack config's entry option as an array of file names.
 We'll have to modify the defaultConfig function.
-  - [ ] link a node_modules folder in each paackage folder of the temporary location to a respective npm/node_modules folder of each isopack.
-(This replaces the current code that creates a node_modules link to a local package's .npm/node_modules folder.)
-  - [ ] List these node_modules folders as places to look for dependencies in the webpack config (I'm hoping that webpack can have multiple node_modules folders to look in.
+  - [ ] List all the node_modules folders as places to look for dependencies in the webpack config (I'm hoping that webpack can have multiple node_modules folders to look in.
 This feature is temporary, to be replaced in a following step with a custom dependencies file that rocket:module will use to install all